samjones00/docs/docs/_documentation/Why-Servicestack.md

 ### Multiple Endpoints

-Whilst ServiceStack is fundamentally a premier HTTP Framework, its Services can also be consumed from [SOAP 1.1 and 1.2](/soap-support) endpoints as well as a number of [MQ Servers](/messaging):
+Whilst ServiceStack is fundamentally a premier HTTP Framework, its Services can also be consumed from new [gRPC](/grpc) as well as legacy [SOAP 1.1 and 1.2](/soap-support) endpoints as well as a number of [MQ Servers](/messaging):

   - [Background MQ Service](/background-mq)
   - [Rabbit MQ Server](/rabbit-mq)